Cristianrusu92/raspberry-nginx-owncloud/README.md

 #### 4. WIFI activation
 The Raspberry Pi 3 has a build in  wirelless module.
 You can activate it by accesing a default command line tool called __wifi-menu__.
 Type
 `# wifi-menu -o`.
-You will a interface prompt to and you need to enter the password for your netword SSID.
+You will see a interface prompt and you need to enter the password for your netword SSID.
 After that wait a few seconds.
 The wifi-menu utility has created a new profile for your WIFI Link.
 It is called wlan0-your-SSID

 Start the wifi by typing `netctl start wlan0-you-SSID`.
 Enable it so after each reboot it will be activate by typing `netctl enable wlan0-your-SSID`

+To see the profiles of your wifi type `netclt list`

+#### 5. System update and syncronization

+Type:
+   `# pacman -Syy`
+   `# pacman -Syu`